askakshay-google/MECO/README.md

 /google/gchips/workspace/redondo-asia/tpe/user/askakshay/MECO/template_var_file.var

 3. Add analysis per iteration for ECO fixes.
-Each brace is seperate run.
+Each brace is seperate run and each subbrace (limted to 2) is SMSA1 and SMSA2

 4. Fill all the inputs in the GUI (mind the timeout value)